 WARNING: This article is for Game of Thrones fans who are entirely up-to-date with Season Eight and is jam-packed full of spoilers.

 Iceland has long been a popular international filming location.
-Its landscapes and features are incredibly dramatic, its wilderness is largely untouched, and in winter, its position near the Arctic Circle provides excellent lighting conditions; the low sun creates a perpetual dusk throughout the daytime, allowing for an extended 'Golden Hour' of photography.
+Its landscapes and features are incredibly dramatic, and its wilderness is mostly untouched.
+Its position near the Arctic Circle in winter provides excellent lighting conditions; the low sun creates perpetual dusk throughout the daytime, allowing for an extended 'Golden Hour' of photography.

-The otherworldly nature of Iceland has, in fact, been inspiring storytellers long before the invention of film.
-Towering rock formations and sea stacks, according to folklore, are trolls petrified to stone by the light of the morning sun; lava fields are said to be inhabited by ‘hidden people’, who can move between our world and theirs; and features such as Ásbyrgi Canyon are so dramatic that they are said to have been formed by the Old Norse Gods.
+The otherworldly nature of Iceland has been inspiring storytellers long before the invention of film.
+According to folklore, towering rock formations and sea stacks are trolls petrified to stone by the morning sun's light.
+Lava fields are said to be inhabited by ‘hidden people,’ who can move between our world and theirs, and features such as Ásbyrgi Canyon are so dramatic that they are said to have been formed by the Old Norse Gods.

 In this land of legends, dragons and White Walkers are not too bold a leap of the imagination.

-Though it was the winter wilderness that was initially featured in the show's second season, Iceland's diverse beauty meant that soon, many scenes were also shot here in summer, including some meant to represent the warm climates of Essos.
-Looking at the series as a whole in hindsight, you can now see that a wide range of this country's features were used to build the world that George R. R. Martin created.
+Though the show's second season initially featured the winter wilderness, Iceland's diverse beauty meant that soon, many scenes were also shot here in summer, including some meant to represent the warm climates of Essos.
+Looking at the series as a whole in hindsight, you can now see that the show used a wide range of this country's features to build the world that George R. R. Martin created.

-Aside from the nature itself, Iceland was chosen as a shooting location for Game of Thrones due to the accessibility of its sites.
-Unbelievable landscapes and landmarks can be found just off of the Ring Road which encircles the country, and many Icelanders are trained to traverse difficult terrain, such as the Highlands and glaciers.
-Having a strong infrastructure and wide range of experts makes shooting here much easier than it would have been in many other countries with similar conditions.
+Aside from its nature, the showrunners chose Iceland as a shooting location for Game of Thrones due to the sites' accessibility.
+You can find unbelievable landscapes just off the Ring Road that encircles the country.
+Also, many Icelanders are trained to traverse rugged terrains, such as the Highlands and glaciers.
+Having a strong infrastructure and a wide range of experts makes shooting here much more comfortable than it would have been in many other countries with similar conditions.

-Iceland thus became as integral to the landscapes of Game of Thrones as Croatia (which largely represents Kings Landing), Spain (which largely represents Dorne), Morocco (which largely represents Essos) and Ireland (which largely represents the countryside, castles and smaller towns of Westeros).
+Iceland thus became as integral to the landscapes of Game of Thrones as Croatia (which primarily represents Kings Landing), Spain (which mainly represents Dorne), Morocco (which mostly represents Essos), and Ireland (which largely represents the countryside, castles, and smaller towns of Westeros).

-Due to the incredible use of modern technology in the creation of the series, many landscapes from all of these locations are often edited together, to create a world that is truly unlike anywhere on this planet.
+With modern technology, the show edited together many landscapes from all of these locations to create a world that is truly unlike anywhere on Earth.
 Scenes shot in Ireland along the King's Road, for example, may have the mountains of Iceland in the distance.

-Other than shooting locations, Iceland provided the Game of Thrones series with actors, extras and its unique breed of horses; many aspects of the magic in Game of Thrones can be compared to Iceland's folklore; and filming here was an integral part of many of the actors' experience with the show.
+Other than shooting locations, Iceland provided the Game of Thrones series with actors, extras, and its unique breed of horses.
+You can easily compare many aspects of the magic in Game of Thrones to Iceland's folklore, and filming here was an integral part of many of the actors' experience with the show.

-In November, December and January, Iceland has very few hours of daylight; at the winter solstice, the sun rises for about four hours in the south and just over two hours in the north.
-While the constant twilight of this season is excellent for lighting, it provides a very short window in which to actually shoot a scene.
-It was often imperative, therefore, for crew members to both setup and dismantle equipment in complete darkness, made all the more difficult by winter conditions.
+In November, December, and January, Iceland has very few hours of daylight; at the winter solstice, the sun rises for about four hours in the south and just over two hours in the north.
+While this season's constant twilight is excellent for lighting, it provides a very short window in which to shoot a scene.
+Therefore, it was often imperative for crew members to set up and dismantle equipment in complete darkness, made all the more difficult by winter conditions.

 The conditions in this season are incredibly unpredictable and often extreme.
-Snow, hail, high winds and rain are all regular occurrences, and due to Iceland’s position in relation to the Gulf Stream, storms here can last weeks.
-This posed a huge problem for showrunners of Game of Thrones not just in the practical task of filming, but in ensuring continuity between shots.
+Snow, hail, high winds, and rain are all regular occurrences, and due to Iceland’s position in relation to the Gulf Stream, storms here can last weeks.
+This inconsistency posed a huge problem for showrunners of Game of Thrones, not just in the practical task of filming but in ensuring continuity between shots.

-Furthermore, Icelanders are incredibly protective over their nature and are very displeased when international displays of the country show a disrespect for the landscapes (are you reading, Justin Bieber?).
-At each location, therefore, the cast and crew had to be sure that they were not damaging the country’s moss, which takes years to grow back; its brittle lava, which never will; and its black sand environments, which are to be left undisturbed.
+Furthermore, Icelanders are incredibly protective over their nature and are very displeased when international displays show disrespect for the landscapes (are you reading, Justin Bieber?).
+Therefore, at each location, the cast and crew had to be sure that they were not damaging the country’s moss, which takes years to grow back; its brittle lava, which never will; and its black sand environments, which are to be left undisturbed.

-Game of Thrones location managers and producers, therefore, often had to seek permission from the country’s Environmental Protection Agency before shooting in certain places, and were rightfully admonished when they didn’t.
+Game of Thrones location managers and producers often had to seek permission from the country’s Environmental Protection Agency before shooting in certain places and were rightfully admonished when they didn’t.

-Finally, it was a challenge for the cast to balance the realism of the show with the conditions in Iceland.
-Shooting a scene in summer or a steaming geothermal area, wearing heavy armour or thick furs, required a huge amount of dedication, as did waiting for shooting to start in freezing winter conditions.
+Finally, it was a challenge for the cast to balance the show's realism with the conditions in Iceland.
+Shooting a scene in summer or a steaming geothermal area, wearing heavy armor or thick furs, required a massive amount of dedication, as did waiting for shooting to start in freezing winter conditions.

 As such, filming in Iceland certainly had its issues.
-Below, we have listed all of the major shooting locations in the country, discussed problems that arose at each and how they were overcome.
+Below, we have listed all of the country's major shooting locations, discussed problems that arose at each, and how they were overcome.

-Þingvellir is one of the most visited sites in Iceland, and one of the most recognisable Icelandic locations in Game of Thrones.
-As one of the three main attractions that make-up the famous Golden Circle route, it is most often seen alongside the Haukadalur Geothermal Valley, renowned for its incredible geysers, and the magnificent Gullfoss waterfall.
+Þingvellir is one of the most visited sites in Iceland and one of the most recognizable Icelandic locations in Game of Thrones.
+As one of the three main attractions that make up the famous Golden Circle route is most often seen alongside the Haukadalur Geothermal Valley, renowned for its incredible geysers, and the magnificent Gullfoss waterfall.

 Not only is it one of just three National Parks in the country, but it is a UNESCO World Heritage Site.
-The reason for this is that Þingvellir is the location where the Icelandic Assembly, the Alþingi, was first held, all the way back in 930 AD.
+This is because Þingvellir is the location where the Icelandic Assembly, the Alþingi, was first held, all the way back in 930 AD.
 The Alþingi met here annually for over eight hundred years before moving to Reykjavík, making Þingvellir the original site of what is now the world's longest-running, ongoing parliament.